dooreas/rodrigo.github.io/aboutme_leisure.md

 - 🏃 **Sport Nerd Alert** 🏃:

   - I love running since young, but my freak life started in 2017 when I started running half marathons!
-Here is a photo of my last half marathon in Ibiza:

     <img src="images/me.jpg" width="500"/>

   - I am a certified Advanced Open-Water Diver by PADI.
   - In 2025 I started compiting in open-water swimming races.
 Guess what?
 It is here to stay!!
   - I love climbing indoors, going to the gym, playing tenis and padel.